 I came, I saw, I shot review

 This movie is often called a sequel to Any Gun can play, but apart from some similarities on script level, Castellari’s direction is the only link between the two movies.
-It was written and produced by others, and if Any Gun can play had successfully smuggled a touch of self-parody into the genre, this movie plays more like a comedy of errors; it adopts the familiar spaghetti western premise of the motley threesome vying for a large sum of money, but instead of developing a storyline, it offers a collection of churlish and crude jokes, including a false suitcase (not holding the money but an old man's picnic lunch) and a young lady hiding the loot under her dress and faking a pregnancy.
+If Any Gun can play had successfully smuggled a touch of self-parody into the genre, this movie plays more like a comedy of errors; it adopts the familiar spaghetti western premise of the motley threesome vying for a large sum of money, but instead of developing a storyline, it offers a collection of churlish jokes, including a false suitcase (not holding the money but an old man's picnic lunch) and a young lady hiding the loot under her dress and faking a pregnancy.
 The motley crew are: Edwin Kean (Wolff), a master of disguise and expert in pyrotechnics, Moses Lang (Sabàto), a guy with a sweetheart in every other town, and Clay Watson (Saxon), a dandy card player hiding a small Derringer in his inner pocket.
 The 'plot' evolves around the $ 400.000 Kean and Lang have stolen from the Springfield bank, after Lang had frustrated Kean’s plans to rob the stagecoach.
 As soon as one is in possession of the loot, the other two are hot on his heels.

 The opening is quite promising with Wolff impersonating a priest in order to plant a stack of bibles - containing dynamite connected to a timer mechanism - onto the stagecoach.
 Sabàto’s first appearance as the ever-smiling scoundrel (who ruins a stagecoach robbery by holding up the stagecoach!) with the oddest pair of six-plus shooters you'll ever see, is also entertaining.
 Actually the first forty minutes are quite enjoyable, with a swift succession of unexpected encounters and fast getaways, but then it goes astray, with an endless series of acrobatic stunts, resulting in a sort of waterpolo game, the three leads, still fighting, throwing the suitcase with the money to each other.
-For bad measure, a large scale massacre (involving Mexican bandits and the US army) is thrown in, adding to the confusion.
+A large scale massacre (involving Mexican bandits and the US army) is thrown in, adding to the confusion.
 At the same time the movie remains more enjoyable than most comedy westerns made in the seventies (including Castellari’s own).

 Titles, titles, titles ...